noaione/yuusha-shoukan-ln/common/characters.md

 #### Magnawell Baskus Lardo Kurtzvald

 Dragon King.
 A high ancient dragon and the largest being in the world.
 He’s a person who follows etiquette, and is the person with the most common sense among the Six Kings.

+#### Vier

+A Count-level, High-Ranking Demon, working as a doctor.
+She is also Noir’s attending doctor.
+She has a cheerful and kind-hearted personality, but she’s a bit of a klutz.
+The Former Demon King.

+#### Zwei

+A Magic Doll.A member of Kuromueina’s camp, in charge of managing the land Kuromueina owns.
+She’s extremely serious and can’t take jokes, and is strictest with herself over others.
+She loves her family with all her heart.
+She has the power to manipulate force fields.

+#### Baachus

+One of the War King’s Five Generals, also known as the “Ironblooded”.
+A unique species of Demon.
+He’s a muscular, old heavy warrior who fights with a battle-axe…… or so he looks like, but in fact, he’s the second youngest of the War King’s Five Generals, with Kong younger than him.
+Eta and Theta’s former superior.

+#### Kong

+One of the War King’s Five Generals, also known as the “Gallant”.
+His species is called Imperial Kong.
+He is a musclehead who doesn’t think too deeply about things.
+He looks up to Ozma, who trained him, calling him “Aniki”.
+He’s the youngest of the Five Generals.

+#### Epsilon

+One of the War King’s Five Generals, also known as the “Absolute Ice”.
+Her species is called Ice Oni.
+She has a quiet and calm personality, but even though she appears cool on the surface, she holds quite the fire in her heart.
+Like the other subordinates of the War King, she loves fighting and training.
+She wields a large naginata as a weapon, and her technique is one of the best in the Demon Realm.

+#### Agni

+One of the War King’s Five Generals and their Head Subordinate, also known as the “Hell Fire”.
+A unique species of Demon.
+She’s the close friend of Nidzveld, one of Dragon King’s Executives, and they sometimes train together.
+She fights barehanded, attacking with strikes that are covered with flames.

 ---